 Legal Consequences.
-The INA states that an individual with a reinstated removal order is "not eligible and may not apply for any relief under this chapter."82 However, the regulations governing reinstatement proceedings allow such an individual to apply for withholding of removal or relief under the Convention Against Torture.83 As a reinstatement order is a form of removal order, the consequences described in section III.A.1 also apply.
-For individuals who have been removed multiple times, a 20-year bar to seeking admission is triggered, unless the person receives advance consent to seek admission.84
+The INA states that an individual with a reinstated removal order is "not eligible and may not apply for any relief under this chapter."
+However, the regulations governing reinstatement proceedings allow such an individual to apply for withholding of removal or protection under the Convention Against Torture (CAT).
+As a reinstatement order is a form of removal order, the consequences described in section III.A.
+1 also apply.
+For individuals who have been removed multiple times, a 20-year bar to seeking admission is triggered, unless the noncitizen receives advance consent to seek admission.